-Dr. Dalbir Singh is the President of the Global Coalition Against TB.
-He is well respected in the international arena of TB and has been invited to speak at many international conferences on issues related to health and development from an Indian perspective.
-He is a respected senior political leader and his ties and influence stretch across party lines.
-He has been associated with the Indian National Congress for many years and is a close confidante of the senior leadership.
-As National Secretary of Indian National Congress, India’s largest Political Party, he has handled challenging political assignments like formulation of policy, strategy, planning, logistics, coordination of Election Campaigns & national political programmes of the party relating to Public Health, Education, Social Welfare, Empowerment, Security and Governance.
-With an honours graduate in Law and an MBA, he has been the Chairman of a Collegiate University of Delhi, Member, Governing Board, Universal Business School.
+Dalbir Singh is the President of the Global Coalition Against TB.
+He is well respected in the international arena of TB.
+He is an Honours graduate in Law and holds an MBA.
+He has also been the Chairman of Collegiate University of Delhi and a Member, Governing Board, Universal Business School.
+As National Secretary of Indian National Congress, he has handled challenging political assignments like formulation of policy, strategy, planning, logistics, coordination of Election Campaigns and national political programmes of the party relating to Public Health, Education, Social Welfare, Empowerment, Security and Governance.

 He completed MD in Community Medicine from Bangalore Medical College and Research Institute, Bangalore; received advanced research training at W.H.O, Geneva and also holds post-doctoral research fellowship in Global Health from University of Manitoba, Canada.
 He currently works as Professor and Dean of Faculty of Life and Allied Health Sciences at Ramaiah University of Applied Sciences, Bangalore where he support Masters and PhD programs in Public Health as well as multidisciplinary research.
 He continues to be associated with KHPT as one of its Advisors, for two thematic areas: MNCH and NCDs/CPHC.